quasarframework/quasar/docs/src/pages/quasar-cli/quasar-conf-js.md

 return {
   // a list with all options (all are optional)
   framework: {
-    // Possible values for "importStrategy":
-    // * 'auto' - Auto-import needed Quasar components & directives
-    // * 'all'  - Import everything from Quasar
-    //            (not treeshaking Quasar; biggest bundle size)
-    importStrategy: 'auto',

     // is using "auto" import strategy, you can also configure:
     autoImportComponentCase: 'pascal', // or 'kebab' (default) or 'combined'

-    // For special cases outside of where auto-import "auto" can have an impact
+    // For special cases outside of where auto-import can have an impact
-    // (like functional components as one of the examples),
+    // (example: vue components written in .js files instead of .vue),
     // you can manually specify Quasar components/directives to be available everywhere:
     //
     // components: [],